 Red peppercorns are the rarest form of pepper, and are commonly confused with pink peppercorn.
 The red peppercorn is another type of pepper that is produced using the piper nigrum plant.

-Red peppercorns are made using the berries of the piper nigrum vine.
-Berries are harvested when they are very ripe, and have turned from green to a deep red color.
+Berries from the piper nigrum vine are harvested when they are very ripe, and have turned from green to a deep red color.

 They are then dried or preserved in a brine (pickled).
 The flavor is similar to regular pepper, but the berries are noticeably larger due to the later harvest.